Lurch (The Addams Family): Live-action TV series

 Lurch appears in The Addams Family, portrayed by Ted Cassidy.
 He is physically imposing and plays a harpsichord that was originally in Cousin Crimp's family for 400 years.

 Cassidy made a cameo appearance as Lurch in the Batman episode "The Penguin's Nest".
 As Batman and Robin are climbing the wall of Penguin's restaurant, the Addams Family theme is heard in the background.
 Lurch pops his head out of the window, sees Batman and Robin, and comments that they gave him quite a start.
 Batman tells Lurch that he can return to his harpsichord as Robin states that they are on official business.

 Lurch appears in The New Addams Family portrayed by John DeSantis.

-In the 2022 series Wednesday, Lurch appears briefly and is performed by Romanian actor George Burcea.
-Additionally, the line “you rang?” is referenced by Tyler when Wednesday rings a bell to summon him at the coffee shop.
+In the 2022 series Wednesday, Lurch appears briefly and is performed by Romanian actor George Burcea in season one and by Joonas Suotamo in season two.
+Additionally, the line "you rang?" is referenced by Tyler when Wednesday rings a bell to summon him at the coffee shop.
+Lurch drove the Addams Family to Nevermore Academy upon Wednesday being enrolled there.
+He was also present during Parents' Day.
+Following the death of Headmistress Larissa Weems and the arrest of Laurel Gates, Lurch helped Wednesday pack when Nevermore Academy is shut down for the rest of the semester.
+In season two, Lurch was with the Addams Family when Weems' successor Barry Dort persuades Morticia and Gomez to linger around to help with Nevermore Academy's fundraiser.

 Animated TV series

 Ted Cassidy, who at the time was a regular voice actor for Hanna-Barbera Productions, reprised his role of Lurch in 1972 for HB's The New Scooby-Doo Movies episode "Wednesday is Missing".
 He is the one who finds Mystery Inc.'s Mystery Machine stuck in the mud outside the Addams Family house and takes them inside where Gomez and Morticia hire them to be the housekeepers while they are away at the Okefenokee Swamp.
 By the end of the episode, Lurch helps the Mystery Machine out of the mud.

 Ted Cassidy later reprised his role of Lurch in the 1973 cartoon adaptation of The Addams Family, which was also produced by Hanna-Barbera.

 Lurch appears in the 1990s adaptation of The Addams Family voiced by Jim Cummings.
-In this version he is shown to have blue skin.
+In this version, he is shown to have blue skin.
 The episode "Girlfriendstein" gives Lurch's shoe size as 27QQQQ.